git-yoni/data_cleaning_coursera/README.md

     4. Appropriately labels the data set with descriptive variable names.
     5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-This script requires the `dplyr` and 'reshap2' packages.
-For windos users the 'curl' package is also required.
+This script requires the `dplyr` and `reshape2` packages.
+For windos users the `curl` package is also required.
 If any of these packages aren't available, the script will download automatically.
 Only an internet connection is needed and the script will do the rest.